LDib/lnvproject/README.md

 $ gem install terminal-table
 ```

+**Running the App**

-Run this command from the app folder in your terminal and follow the prompts.
+Run this command from the src folder in your terminal and follow the prompts.

 ```
 $ ruby main.rb